Earth Notes: On Website Technicals (2019-09)Updated 2022-10-23 14:02 GMT.

 - Music (and visuals) from heating traces.

 - Having another go at reducing gas use at home, using solar PV.
-Yes, I've been around and around this one before!
+Yes, I have been around and around this one before!